Karim-Mane/data_package/README.md

 [![lifecycle-concept](https://raw.githubusercontent.com/reconverse/reconverse.github.io/master/images/badge-concept.svg)](https://www.reconverse.org/lifecycle.html#concept)
 <!-- badges: end -->

-packagetemplate provides functions to ….
+datapackage provides functions to ….

 <!-- This sentence is optional and can be removed -->

-packagetemplate is developed at the [CENTER\|similar](url) at the [UNIVERSITY\|similar](url) as part of the [Epiverse-TRACE program](https://data.org/initiatives/epiverse/).
+datapackage is developed at the [CENTER\|similar](url) at the [UNIVERSITY\|similar](url) as part of the [Epiverse-TRACE program](https://data.org/initiatives/epiverse/).

 ## Installation

-You can install the development version of packagetemplate from [GitHub](https://github.com/) with:
+You can install the development version of datapackage from [GitHub](https://github.com/) with:

 ``` r